Becoming a well-organised woman was not something I really “saw” for myself, y’know?

 1# Organise some intentions

-Feeling well organised every month I’m not talking about resolutions though, I’m talking about setting some intentions.
+Feeling well organised every month I’m not talking about resolutions though, I’m talking about setting some intentions and making yourself a priority.

 Some direction for the month, some goals, no matter how small you may think they are.